Prosecco & Petals

 As an approximate gauge, it is worth having one litre per ten wedding guests.
 The amount of confetti collected or bought does not have to follow exact proportions as some guests will naturally get more than others.
 For a wedding with over 100 guests, there is no need to go over eight litres as it is doubtful that all guests will need to be throwing confetti.

-A confetti photo is a high priority for a lot of bridal couples.
-To get a stunning confetti photograph, it is recommended to do some picture research and then tell your wedding photographers in advance so they can organise your awaiting guests.
+Wedding confetti throwing is a highly memorable moment to capture.
+Therefore, to get just the right confetti photograph, it is recommended to do some picture research and then tell your wedding photographers in advance so they can organise your awaiting guests.

-However, for those brides with allergies, a dislike of flowers or those just wanting to avoid precious moments lost to picking out petals from your hair and dress, below are some top-rated alternatives:
+For brides with allergies, a dislike of flowers or those just wanting to avoid precious moments lost to picking out confetti from your hair and dress, below are some popular alternatives:

 Imagine the scene; you're walking through a line of your favourite people toasting you with bubbles.
 The pictures will be classy, the smiles slightly intoxicated and, as soon as you are through, the scene will be ripe for your guests to start mingling.

 For bridal couples celebrating a joining of cultures or countries, small flags waving can be a fun way to add some movement to pictures.
 Do expect these to be brought to the dance-floor later too.